Negative Ties Highlight Hidden Extremes in Social Media Polarization: Conclusion

 \paragraph{Competing Interests} None.

-\paragraph{Data Availability Statement} The data and code associated with this research are publicly available on GitHub.
-Interested readers can access the repository at the following URL: \url{https://github.com/sodascience/meneame_polarization}.
-This repository includes the datasets used in the study, as well as the code implementations of the methods discussed in the paper.
+\paragraph{Data Availability Statement} The code associated with this research is publicly available at the following URL: \url{https://doi.org/10.5281/zenodo.15496623}.
+This repository includes the code implementations of the methods discussed in the paper.
+The dataset is also available on Zenodo at the URL: \url{https://doi.org/10.5281/zenodo.15682068}.

 \paragraph{Ethical Statement} The data was collected using a custom scraper of \texttt{meneame.net}.
 Ethical approval for this study was obtained from the Faculty Ethics Review Board (FERB) of Utrecht University (Approval number 23-0111).
 The data published in this article does not include usernames and has been aggregated to avoid possible identification.